 - 1 1/2 cups turnip greens (or spinach, frozen, thawed, and chopped)

 - 1/2 teaspoon Creole seasoning (or more, to taste)

 Steps to Make It

-Heat the vegetable oil in a large Dutch oven saucepan over medium heat.
+Heat the vegetable oil in a large Dutch oven or saucepan over medium heat.
 When the oil is hot and shimmering, add the onion and celery.
-Cook for about 5 minutes, or until the onion is translucent and the celery is tender.
-Add the ham, bell pepper, and garlic to the pan and continue cooking for 2 to 3 minutes longer, stirring frequently.
+Cook for about 5 minutes or until the onion is translucent and the celery is tender.
+Add the bell pepper, ham, and garlic to the pan and continue cooking for 2 to 3 minutes longer, stirring frequently.

 To the ham and vegetable mixture, add the chicken stock, black-eyed peas, turnip greens or spinach, tomatoes, Creole seasoning, pepper, and oregano.
 Reduce heat to low, cover the pan, and simmer for 45 minutes to 1 hour.
 (If you are using a slow cooker, add all the ingredients to the slow cooker.
 Cover and cook on low for 5 to 7 hours or on high for 2 1/2 to 3 1/2 hours.)

 Taste and add salt as needed.

 Make Your Own Black-Eyed Peas